 While the Student Advantage card is certainly worth signing up for, there are many other student travel discounts and deals offered through popular travel websites as well.
 You may be able to save more without spending the bucks on a card—with a little research.

 Alternatively, you could check out the ISIC card to see if that would be a better option for your life.
-The International Student Identity Card costs a few dollars more, but sometimes offers greater international savings on travel.
+The International Student Identity Card costs a few dollars more, but sometimes offers greater international savings for travel.
 It might even be worth picking up both of them if you'll be doing a lot of travel over the next year.

 There are many discount cards available to students—sometimes you might want to buy all of them to take full advantage, but sometimes just one will be the perfect fit for you.
-You can compare benefits by reading about all student and youth travel discount cards.

 This article has been edited and updated by Lauren Juliff.